 The Photography Coordinator will be responsible for ensuring high quality photos are taken at all MSSS events for promotional use by the MSSS.

-Every year ten year representatives are hired to be a part of the MSSS team.
-Year reps aim to plan events throughout the year under the supervision of the VP Programming.
+Every year student representatives are hired to be a part of the MSSS team.
+Student reps aim to plan events throughout the year under the supervision of the VP Programming.

-The following is a list of available Year Representative positions:
+The following is a list of available Student Representative positions:

 Responsbile for planning programming and events aimed at first year social sciences students.

-Responsbile for planning programming and events aimed at fourth year social sciences students.
+Responsbile for planning programming and events for all social sciences students.

 Welcome Week Planners